gcapes/git-course/03-history.md

 > For code this might be when it's been submitted to review, or has been
 > released.

+> ## Where to create a Git repository? {.callout}
+> Avoid creating a Git repository within another Git repository.
+> Nesting repositories in this way causes the 'outer' repository to
+> track the contents of the 'inner' repository - things will get confusing!

 > ## Exercise: "bio" Repository {.challenge}
 >
 > - Create a new Git repository on your computer called "bio"